Unearthing young talent since 2003

 The popular Diamonds in the Bush program is aimed at unearthing young talent across the state.

-Established in 2003 by Commonwealth Bank Bushrangers coach Greg Shipperd, the program aims to identify quality players who have 'slipped through the net' in the talent identification process of the Cricket Victoria Pathway.
+Established in 2003 by former Commonwealth Bank Bushrangers coach Greg Shipperd, the program aims to identify quality players who have 'slipped through the net' in the talent identification process of the Cricket Victoria Pathway.

 Under the tutelage of Bushrangers players, Cricket Victoria's high performance coaches and Regional Cricket Managers, practical coaching sessions are conducted.

 For many young players, this is their first experience with professional coaching, and their first opportunity to meet and talk to Victorian state cricketers.

 The Diamonds in the Bush program typically also includes evening seminars where presenters discuss topics relevant to the audience (both practical and theory).